Bharti-Parmar/Fasign-Genes-Website/README.md

 I make
 -  Full Home page
--  Showcase images realted to the tabs (when you tap on any tabs in that showcase list an images realted to the tab will open and showing all the image).
+-  Showcase images related to the tabs (when you tap on any tabs in that showcase list an images related to the tab will open and showing all the image).

 # Screenshots